michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 91

-1. He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.abide: Heb. lodge
+1. He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.

 2. I will say of the Lord, He is my refuge and my fortress: my God; in him will I trust.